 Additionally, if you’re a mac user, Garageband is genuinely a decent option so feel free to poke around with that too.
 And finally, I have to include Audacity somewhere in this post or I’ll get beaten up, so there it is.

-Update: Audacity has added data collection to their software and made some unwelcome changes to their license and policies, and whether or not you care about that, it’s a horribly scummy move.
-Because of that, I can no longer recommend anyone use the latest version of Audacity.
-Instead, keep an eye on this fork, or use version 2.4.2 or earlier.
+Update: Audacity has added data collection to their software and made some unwelcome changes to their license and policies, and whether or not you care about that, I do.
+Because of that, I instead recommend you keep an eye on this fork, or use version 3.0.2 or earlier.